Akshat2501/Server/README.md

 # Server

+Note- The html,css files used for testcase are taken from the web.
 Http Server to serve html, css and javascript files The TMWebProjector is a server to serve html,css and javascript files.